 - Retell some favorite stories.
 Froggy (age 2-3) loves doing this now and fills in the blank when we leave off a word at the end.
 He even corrects us when we mess it up (intentionally or accidentally).
 I’ve been surprised by how many of his books I have memorized!

 - Break out your phone or the digital camera, and let your child take some pictures.
 Or take pictures of him/her and then show him/her the results.
 You might want to turn off the flash, though.
+And remember to limit screen time.
+(For more on why, see this post about our disastrous 8-hour, no-limits flight!)

 - During landing, Froggy (age 2) did NOT want to sit on my lap again.
 Once I had him look out the window and started describing everything we could see – and asking him for some things, too – he calmed right down.